coolanant/info/README.md

 1. If already logged in, send to dashboard
 2. If not logged in send to register
-3. Login via Google and Facebook Working
+3. Login via Google and Facebook Done (Facebook Oauth may give some problem in SPA's, This can easily be solved using integrating with a backend/server)
 4. Register via fields (using reqres.in) done
 5. Login via reqres.in done
 6. On dashboard you can logout
+7. I have use styled-components for styling, I just love it.
+For smaller applications I just use bootstrap

 # Future Scope